 Please read the black and white version, but I am putting both on NYU Classes.
 Also, Star\Reach followed the story up with a "coda," in full color.
 I'm including that as well, but not as required reading.

 "Coda."
 Star\Reach 14.
 Star\Reach Productions, October 1978.
 [Not Required.] \Urasawa, Naoki.
-Pluto Volume 1.
+Pluto Volume 1 and first chapter of Volume 2..
 San Francisco: Viz Media, 2009.

 "Hero's Journey" readings